The Revolutionary Elite’s Double Standard on Insurrections

 In 1787, Shays’ rebels marched on the federal Springfield Armory in an unsuccessful attempt to seize its weaponry and overthrow the government.
 The confederal government found itself unable to finance troops to put down the rebellion, and it was consequently put down by the Massachusetts State militia and a privately funded local militia.

 Many, including George Washington, used the rebellion as evidence that the Articles of Confederation were not strong enough, which led to the US Constitution.
-However, what was not done, was to address the grievances of the unpaid former soldiers of the Revolutionary War.
-If the government at the time had understood the use of debt-free money, like the colonial script, they would have had no problem making good on their promises of payment for the military services rendered.
-However, the claims of the ex-soldiers who were getting their property seized were stronger than the reasons the founding fathers rebelled and engaged in an insurrection and Revolution against the British Crown.
+However, what was not done was to address the grievances of the unpaid former soldiers of the Revolutionary War.
+If the government at the time had understood the use of debt-free money, such as the colonial script, it would have had no problem honoring its promises of payment for the military services rendered.
+However, the claims of the ex-soldiers whose property was being seized were stronger than the reasons the Founding Fathers rebelled and engaged in an insurrection and Revolution against the British Crown.

 Let us now look at the Whiskey Rebellion